mbarbin/poomsae/README.md

 the Taegeuk poomsaes.

-The [test/](test/) directory contains a handful of statement of facts about the poomsaes and these are checked against their encoding.
+The [test/](test/) directory contains a handful of statement of facts about the poomsaes which are checked against their encoding.
 Here is an example of such statement: "In the first poomsae, all hand attacks are at the medium level (Momtong)".

 ## Motivation